consp1racy/android-support-preference/README.md

 ## TODO

 - Compute simple menu preferred position with prompt enabled.
-- Simple menu with INPUT_METHOD_NOT_NEEDED.
 - ListPreference scroll to viewport before renewing popup/dialog.
 - ColorPicker XML attributes.
 - Use ForwardingListener.

 ## Credit

 Most of this library is straight up pillaged latest SDK mixed with heavy reliance on appcompat-v7.
 Since version 0.5.0 the same applies to preference-v7.
 Kudos to people who create and maintain these!